Model Theory of R-trees: R -trees

 In this section we give some background concerning $\R$-trees.

-\begin{definition} A \emph{geodesic segment} in a metric space $M$ is the image of an isometric embedding $\gamma \colon [0,r] \to M$ for some $r \geq 0$.
-We say that such a geodesic segment is \emph{ from $\gamma(0)$ to $\gamma(r)$}.
+\begin{definition} An \emph{arc} in a metric space $M$ is the image of a homeomorphism $\gamma$ from an interval $[0,r] \subseteq \R$ into $M$ for some $r \geq 0$.
+A \emph{geodesic segment} in a metric space $M$ is the image of an isometric embedding $\gamma \colon [0,r] \to M$.
+We say that such an arc or geodesic segment is \emph{from $\gamma(0)$ to $\gamma(r)$}.
 A metric space $M$ is called \emph{geodesic} if for every $a,b \in M$ there is at least one geodesic segment in $M$ from $a$ to $b$. \end{definition}

-\begin{fact} A complete metric space $M$ is a geodesic space if and only if for any two points $x,y\in M$ there exists a midpoint $z$ between $x$ and $y$.
+\begin{fact} A complete metric space $M$ is a geodesic space if and only if for any $x,y\in M$ there exists a midpoint $z$ between $x$ and $y$.
 That is, there exists $z$ such that: